 2. Reach out personally to train and support your customers

-It’s essential for customers to be educated on the best way to use your product, and one of the most important methods for education is personally reaching out to train customers.
+It’s essential for customers to be educated on the best way to use your product.
+One of the most important methods for education is personally reaching out to train customers.
 One of the surest routes to customer success is to ensure customers have access to the proper training.

 You can offer an email sequence or give access to a live webinar to train customers on the use of particular features.
-You can create video tutorials and distribute these to customers who will benefit from further training.
+You can create video tutorials and distribute these to customers thus benefiting from further training.

 3. Provide in-app help to enable them to get the most out of your product

 Customers who are learning how to use your product can easily get distracted when you offer them too many different forms of help.
-SaaS companies that take the step of serving in-app help to customers experience an uplift in customer success, and this may take the form of a self-service knowledge base that is embedded in your application.
+SaaS companies that take the step of serving in-app help to customers experience an uplift in customer success.
+This may take the form of a self-service knowledge base that is embedded in your application.

 Customers can find the help they need without switching contexts and quickly get back to obtaining value from your software.
-Your documentation can be contextualized so customers can locate the right information depending on what they are doing in your software at the time.
+Customers can contextualize your documentation to locate the right information depending on what they are doing in your software at the time.
 This kind of targeted support experience reduces churn as customers are able to help themselves.

 4. Monitor customer satisfaction and loyalty

 Don’t just rely on customers complaining before you find out whether there has been a problem with their experience.
-Regularly sending out surveys to monitor customer satisfaction and loyalty is an important way to check that customers are engaged and happy with the service you have provided.
+Regularly sending out surveys to monitor customer satisfaction and loyalty is an important way to check that customers are engaged.
+This helps to know whether they are happy with the service you have provided.